danmia/pcapdaemon/README.md

 # pcapdaemon

 ## Description
-This is a daemon that will subscribe to a redis pub/sub channel for requests to capture.
-It will capture and then optionally upload to Cloudshark or save to the local filesystem.
+This is a daemon that will subscribe to a redis pub/sub channel or amazon SQS topic for requests to capture.
+It will capture and then optionally upload to Cloudshark, Amazon S3 or save to the local filesystem.
 It could really be adapted to upload anywhere but the key was that I wanted to be able to trigger captures based on any number of events (traps, log events etc) via a lightweight mechanism.
 A design goal was to have it capture into a buffer in memory and post the buffer without adding any kind of filesystem/io dependency.

 ## Options
     -cshost string          cloudshark host (default "localhost")